 A Living Will

 Estate planning allows for individuals to have certain documents in place and ready in case of death.
-In addition, these documents can be organized to provide guidance in the case of some unforeseen circumstance.
-For example, you could have a living will prepared that outlines your healthcare in case you are unable to communicate your desires.
-By having documentation prepared prior to an unforeseen circumstance, you can reduce the emotional strain and uncertainty that friends and family members may feel later on.
+Also, these documents can be organized to guide in the case of some unforeseen circumstance.
+For example, you could have a living will prepared, which outlines your healthcare in case you are unable to communicate your desires.
+By having documentation prepared before an unforeseen circumstance, you can reduce the emotional strain and uncertainty that friends and family members may feel later on.

 Ease Strain on Families

 Having a plan in place not only helps the emotional strain on a family, but it also prevents families from fighting, or at least, that is the idea.
 An estate plan can set out the financial responsibilities of family members and the money necessary to pay for a person’s end of life care.
 The amount of money it takes to pay for this medical attention can be high, and having it set out in an estate plan can benefit everyone.
 When this economic burden is lifted off of family members, it can make life and relationships easier for everyone.

 Why Do Some People Not Plan for the Future?

 While it may sound like a silly question, millions of Americans do not plan for the futures of their children and grandchildren once they have passed.
 To many, it is a morbid topic and one that they would like to ignore.
 In some circles, the very idea of estate planning and death brings on negativity and bad feelings.

 In 2015, USA Today reported that 64% of Americans did not have a will in place.
 Alarmingly, 15% of the people polled said they did not need a will at all.
 The truth is that everyone should make a plan for the future, if not for themselves, then for the ones who love them who they will leave behind.